-Hospitality industry employers will not face an increase in the tipped minimum wage.
-Hospitality industry workers can still be paid the current cash wage of $5.00 per hour for food service workers (such as servers, runners, bartenders and bussers), and $5.65 per hour for service employees (such as deliverymen and bathroom attendants).
+Hospitality industry employers was not set for an increase in the tipped minimum wage.
+Hospitality industry workers could still be paid the current cash wage of $5.00 per hour for food service workers (such as servers, runners, bartenders and bussers), and $5.65 per hour for service employees (such as deliverymen and bathroom attendants).

-However, the employers’ tip credit for eligible employees will increase due to the new minimum wage rates.
-The tip credit will now be $3.00 per hour for food service workers, and $2.35 per hour for service employees.
-Additionally, overtime rates will rise to $9.00 per hour for food service workers and $9.65 for service employees.
+However, the employers’ tip credit for eligible employees were to increase due to the new minimum wage rates.
+The tip credit was to be $3.00 per hour for food service workers, and $2.35 per hour for service employees.
+Additionally, overtime rates would rise to $9.00 per hour for food service workers and $9.65 for service employees.

-Employers outside the hospitality industry will see increases in the tipped minimum wage.
+Employers outside the hospitality industry would see increases in the tipped minimum wage.

 3. Exempt Employees

-The minimum weekly salary for exempt executive administrative and professional employees is also increasing from the current rate of $543.75 per week as follows:
+The minimum weekly salary for exempt executive administrative and professional employees was also increasing from the current rate of $543.75 per week as follows: